Aquilonar/bilibili-study-mod/README.md

 - **Cross-Browser Auto-Play**: Optimized for Firefox and other browsers, auto-plays videos after loading; triggers "simulated click playback" as a fallback if auto-play fails.

 ### 2. Distraction Blocking
-- **One-Click Recommendation Cleanup**: Hides "rec-list" and "recommend-list-v1" modules on the playback page to eliminate distractions from irrelevant videos.
+- **One-Click Recommendation Cleanup**: Hides recommend modules on the playback page to eliminate distractions from irrelevant videos.
-- **Simplified Chapter List**: Increases the chapter list height from default to 800px (reduces scrolling) and adds gray serial numbers to each chapter for quick定位.
+- **Simplified Chapter List**: Increases the chapter list height from default to 800px (reduces scrolling) and adds gray serial numbers to each chapter for quick to locate.

 ### 3. Subtitle & Title Optimization
 - **Auto-Enable Subtitles**: Automatically detects and enables subtitles (prioritizes Chinese/AI subtitles) after video loading, with 3 retries to fix the "subtitle not enabled after video switch" issue.